rparrett/taipo/README.md

 - [ ] Do an art?
   - [ ] Give up, bribe someone else to do an art
     - [ ] Train or Subway theme
-- [ ] If multiple actions match the input, use the longest or first.
+- [ ] Deal with action ambiguity
+  - [ ] Either prevent ambiguities when assigning words for targets
+  - [ ] Or allow the player to tab through multiple completed targets
-- [ ] Rewrite action display with overlapping text to fix text jitter
+- [ ] Rewrite action display with overlapping text to fix text jitter?
+Will make antialiasing worse, but might be best solution until some sort of richtext exists.
 - [ ] Rethink action spawning entirely to fix "back" action changing after building a tower